 Your session will probably last 30-45 minutes, so you will want to start with the most important thing.
 Which part of your career, behavior or life do you want to focus on in this particular session?
 Is it a specific situation at work, like handling your emotions under pressure?
 Or maybe you’re trying to figure out why you're stressed at home, and don't know where to start?

 You probably have questions for your coach that you want answered immediately, and some that you want to get on the table to make sure you don't forget to ask.
 It will really help you if you create an ongoing list of questions in-between sessions.
 You can, and should, ask questions as you go along, but not everything needs to be answered instantly.
 If you keep a running list of questions, you will be able to refer back to them in the next coaching session.

 What Are Your Session Goals?

-What do you want to walk to feel, know, or understand when the session is done?
+What do you want to feel, know, or understand when the session is done?
 Coaches excel at helping you break goals down into bite-sized chunks.
-What chunk do you want to action plan?
+For what chunk do you want to create an action plan?
 Maybe you want to brainstorm new ideas for a promotion conversation.
 It's important to set a goal for each session, so you will know when you hit it!

 What are You Struggling With?

 What kinds of problems or obstacles have been preventing you from moving forward?
 Have there been specific things that kept you from achieving more?
 Do you need help with identifying a solution?